-Section 20.1 Child and Elder-care Referral.
-The Company will maintain a child and elder-care referral program consisting of referrals of employees to licensed care facilities, consultation with employees to determine individual needs, and providing educational materials and programs.

-1 Section 20.2 Printing of Contracts.
-The parties agree, in the spirit of labor/management cooperation

-2 that they will equally share the costs of printing the labor agreement.

-3

-4

-5 ARTICLE 21

-6 PERIOD OF AGREEMENT

-7

-8 Section 21.1 Duration.
-This Agreement nt shall be effective for a period from the date of contract

-9 ratification, and shall remain in force throu igh the January 31, 2021 (Contract Termination Date).
-This

-10 Agreement shall remain in force from year to year thereafter, unless either party shall notify the other, in

-11 writing by registered mail, not more than ni nety (90) calendar days nor less than sixty (60) calendar days

-12 prior to the anniversary of the Contract Te ermination Date in the year in which contract termination is

-13 desired.
-Unless terminated, this Agreement ent shall remain in full force and effect from year to year

-14 thereafter.

-15

-16 Section 21.2 Notification.
-Notice und er Section 1 above shall be served on the senior Human

-17 Resources manager for the Company and the ne designated representative for the Union.

-18

-19 Section 21.3 CONTRACT REAFFIRMAN CE

-20

-21 The Company and the Union agree and commit that they will, on the day of the third, sixth, and ninth anniversary

-22 of this Agreement, or such other date as either party requests, mutually sign and execute a written amendment to

-23 this Agreement, which expressly reaffirms this Agreement for its remaining stated term.

-24 th a constant

-25 Signed at Wichita, Kansas, and dated this day of, 2011.

-26

-27 Society of Professional Engineering Spirit AeroSystems, Inc.

-28 Employees in Aerospace

-29

-30 Ву Ву

-31 T. M.C.

-32 Tom McCarty Adam Pogue

-33 President Vice President - Labor Relations and Workforce Strategies
+1 SCOPE OF AGREEMENT 2 3 Section 19.1 Complete Agreement.
+This Agreement constitutes the entire contract between the parties 4 hereto and supersedes and replaces any and all prior obligations and/or agreements, whether written, 5 oral, expressed or implied between or concerning employees and/or the Union and the Company.
+No 6 amendment, modification or addition to this Agreement shall be effective unless it is reduced in writing 7 and duly executed by the parties.
+Nothing herein limits the parties' obligation to bargain mandatory 8 subjects arising during the term of this agreement.
+9 10 Section 19.2 Severability.
+If any term or provision of this Agreement is, at any time during the life of 11 this Agreement, adjudged by a court or administrative body of competent jurisdiction to be in conflict 12 with any law, such term or provision shall become invalid and unenforceable, but such invalidity or 13 unenforceability shall not impair or affect any other term or provision of this Agreement.
+14 15 16 ARTICLE 20 17 MISCELLANEOUS 18 19 Section 20.1 Child and Elder-care Referral.
+The Company will maintain a child and elder-care 20 referral program consisting of referrals of employees to licensed care facilities, consultation with 21 employees to determine individual needs, and providing educational materials and programs.
+22 23 Section 20.2 Printing of Contracts.
+The parties agree, in the spirit of labor/management cooperation, 24 that they will equally share the costs of printing the labor agreement.
+25 26 27 ARTICLE 21 28 PERIOD OF AGREEMENT 29 30 Section 21.1 Duration.
+This Agreement shall be effective for a period from the date of contract 31 ratification, and shall remain in force through the January 31, 2021 (Contract Termination Date).
+This 32 Agreement shall remain in force from year to year thereafter, unless either party shall notify the other, in 33 writing by registered mail, not more than ninety (90) calendar days nor less than sixty (60) calendar days

+1 prior to the anniversary of the Contract Termination Date in the year in which contract termination is 2 desired.
+Unless terminated, this Agreement shall remain in full force and effect from year to year 3 thereafter.
+4 5 Section 21.2 Notification.
+Notice under Section 1 above shall be served on the senior Human 6 Resources manager for the Company and the designated representative for the Union.
+7 8 Section 21.3 Contract Reaffirmance.
+The C Company and the Union agree and commit that they will, 9 on the day of the third, sixth, and ninth annive rsary of this Agreement, or such other date as either party 10 requests, mutually sign and execute a written amendment to this Agreement, which expressly reaffirms 11 this Agreement for its remaining stated term.
+12 13 Signed at Wichita, Kansas, and dated this th day of, 2011.
+14 15 Society of Professional Engineering S pirit AeroSystems, Inc. 16 Employees in Aerospace - WTPU 17 18 By Зу 19 20 Tom McCarty A Adam Pogue